ajchaudhari/WRIST-segmentation/README.md

 > What is the flip table for?

 It mirrors the table names.
-This would be useful when the image is mirrored (left to right).
+This would be useful when the image is mirrored (left to right) versus the names in the table.

 > What is the anatomical relaxation parameter used for?